SoVIL aims to undertake the following activities, amongst others:

-- To maintain a yahoogroup email list through which members can exchange views and information, or post questions, on subjects of common interest; the list is also open to non-members who share this common interest.
-To join the email group, send a blank email to email@example.com.
-You will receive an automated response.
-Follow the instructions in the email that you receive to confirm joining the list.
+- To maintain an email list through which members can exchange views and information, or post questions, on subjects of common interest; the list is also open to non-members who share this common interest.
+To join the email group, send a blank email to firstname.lastname@example.org.
+You don't need to have a subject line or any text in that email.
+You will receive an automated response asking you to send a reply to confirm your request to join.
+Once you have done that, you should receive confirmation that you have joined the group.
 Instructions to unsubscribe from the list appear at the bottom of each email posted to the list.
+After you have subscribed, you can send an email to the other members of the list by sending an email to email@example.com or replying to someone else's email.

 - To work to ensure that members have ready access to periodicals such as the New Law Journal and Times Law Reports, and to lobby legal publishers to improve accessibility of legal databases for visually impaired students and practitioners.